supernord/2025-ABACBS-workshop/_episodes/25-run_proteinfold.md

 >
 > - A basic run of AlphaFold2 using the official implementation consumes 48 SUs on the Setonix system.
 > - Compare this with the execution time for the demo run from this workshow using the miniature databases.
-> - **Conclusion: A large portion of the execution time is spent searching the sequence databases which does not require using a GPU.**
 >
 {: .solution}